 St. Edward's University Teacher Education Program encourages student teaching interns to discuss their concerns or complaints through informal conferences with departmental faculty.
 Read more here for a detailed explanation of how to do this.

-In order to be in compliance with the Texas Education Code, 227.1 (below), the School of Education requires students to undergo a criminal history background check in order to participate in field experiences which are linked to courses in the teacher certification program.
+In order to be in compliance with the Texas Education Code, 227.1 (below), the School of School of Human Development and Education requires students to undergo a criminal history background check in order to participate in field experiences which are linked to courses in the teacher certification program.
 In the event that the student is denied access to schools due to the criminal history check, students will be notified in writing as soon as possible.
 The student will be responsible to contact the Texas Education Agency to determine next steps, procedures, and corrective actions.
 See the following link for further details and requirements:

 §227.1.
 General Provisions.